Financial Aid for College Students

 What if my parents are divorced or separated?

-If your parents are divorced or separated, answer the FAFSA questions about the parent you lived with the most during the past 12 months.
-If you lived with your parents equal amounts of time, answer the questions about the parent who provided the most financial support during the last 12 months or most recent year that you received support.
+Beginning in 2024 - 25, this has changed.
+Now, if your parents are divorced or separated, answer the FAFSA questions about the parent providing the most financial support during the last 12 months or most recent year that you received support (previously it was the one you lived with the most during the past 12 months).
 If that parent is remarried as of today, answer the FAFSA parental financial questions about that parent and your stepparent.

 Do I need to include my stepparent financial information on the FAFSA financial aid form?

 It depends.
-Yes, if (1) Your mom or dad was widowed and now remarried (2) You live with that parent and step parent the most during the past 12 months or (3) If you lived equal amounts with both divorced or separated parents, you must report the one that provided the most financial support, which includes the step parent if that parent was remarried.
+Yes, if (1) Your mom or dad was widowed and now remarried (2) That parent and step parent provide the most financial support, which includes the step parent if that parent was remarried.

 Does this mean if I live with my mom who makes very little money, I can get a full scholarship to a top private school, without worrying about my dad who is a multi-millionaire who disowns us?